DanielKrolopp/Conveyor/docs/quickstart_guide.md

 def job(arg):
     return arg + 1

-pl = Pipeline()
+pipeline = Pipeline()
-pl.add(BalancingFork(2))
+pipeline.add(BalancingFork(2))
-pl.add(Processor(job), Pipe())
+pipeline.add(Processor(job), Pipe())
 ```

 ### Joins
 __Joins__ allow multiple processors to combine their data streams into one logical pipe.
 The combined stream can then be forked again for the next step of the pipeline, processed by a single processor, or serve as output at the end of the pipeline.

 This means that the outputs from the previous parallel stages can be interleaved arbitrarily.
 Joins are useful when output from multiple different processors need to be serialized and work in a first-come-first-serve manner.